stevegrunwell/wp-password-generator/readme.txt

 == Changelog ==

+= 2.3 =
+* Now works in WordPress installations that don't use the standard `wp-content/` directory location
+* Improved javascript performance

 = 2.2 =
 * Use the pluggable wp_generate_password() function to handle password creation rather than WP Password Generator's internal function
 * Removed 'characters' key from the plugin settings